trance-project/trance/compiler/README.md

 This package contains the compilation framework for the standard and shredded pipeline.

 Organization of `src/main/scala/shredding` :
-* `core`: types, operators, and variable definitions that are shared across the pipeline
+* `common`: types, operators, and variable definitions that are shared across the pipeline
 * `nrc`: nrc and relevant extensions for shredding (dictionaries, labels), shredding, materialization
 * `runtime`: runtime specifics for nrc
 * `plans`: translates nrc into plans via unnesting